jeregill/dibs/README.md

 - Created the registration pages for barbershops and barbers
 - Created the Barbershop Profile pages as well as Schedule View for owners, and the statistics for owners.
-- Set Material UI Theme and SCSS in the project
+- Set up Material UI Theme and SCSS in the project

 ##### TJ